peka01/helpdoc/ntr-test/docs/en/subscriptions.md

-# Registration for training sessions
+# Register for training sessions

 ## Overview